Interpretation of the COMPASS Score

 Section 4: Assessment Results

-Your main COMPASS score is displayed in this section.
+Your main score is displayed in this section.
 The section might be divided into the number of tests you have administered.
-Most likely, the section is divided into Mathematics, Reading and Writing, which are the three sections of the COMPASS test that are most popular.
-The COMPASS score displays the results in "domains" and an "initial domain" or a "placement domain" is adjudged for the student.
+Most likely, the section is divided into Mathematics, Reading and Writing, which are the three sections of the test that are most popular.
+The score displays the results in "domains" and an "initial domain" or a "placement domain" is adjudged for the student.
 This is also an indicator of the courses that might be required to be taken by the student to become college-ready.
 Different colleges require different types of courses to be taken for the same placement domain.
-Chances are, if you are already college-ready, you might not be required to take any courses at all, and the recommendations are not mentioned against your COMPASS score.
+Chances are, if you are already college-ready, you might not be required to take any courses at all, and the recommendations are not mentioned against your score.

 Terms and Conditions